sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Hyperloop/Hyperloop_Guides/iOS_Hyperloop_Programming_Guide/_index.md

 chart.maximumValue = 100;
 ```

-Note for Ad-Hoc builds: The build can fail if some frameworks importted via CocoaPods contain Bitcode and some not.
+{{% alert title="❗️ Warning" color="danger" %}}Note for Ad-Hoc builds: The build can fail if some frameworks importted via CocoaPods contain Bitcode and some not.
 You can fix this issue by disabling Bitcode for third-party frameworks in that case.
 Add the following snippet to your Podfile:

 *Podfile*